AgileLens/HalcyonVR/README.md

 ## Asset Creation:
 ### Models:
-    - Almost nothing but the basic furniture models in the Sublight Lounge, and Sabacc pieces have been started
+    - Only the basic furniture models in the Sublight Lounge, and Sabacc pieces have been started
     - Anything is up for grabs that anyone feels like making!

 ![Alt text](docs/assets.png?raw=true)